-The results of the study are presented in this decision document, which is an integrated Feasibility Report and National Environmental Policy Act of 1969 (NEPA) Environmental Assessment document, in accordance with the USACE Planning Guidance Notebook (1105-2-100); ER 1105-2-103 "Policy for Conducting Civil Works Planning Studies" dated 7 December 2023; ER 1105-2-101 "Risk Assessment for Flood Risk Management Studies" dated 15 July 2019; NEPA, and all other applicable laws, regulations and policies.
+The results of the study are presented in this decision document, which is a Draft integrated Feasibility Report and National Environmental Policy Act of 1969 (NEPA) Environmental Assessment document (DIFR/EA), in accordance with the USACE Planning Guidance Notebook (1105-2-100); ER 1105-2-103 "Policy for Conducting Civil Works Planning Studies" dated 7 December 2023; ER 1105-2-101 "Risk Assessment for Flood Risk Management Studies" dated 15 July 2019; NEPA, and all other applicable laws, regulations and policies.
 The study followed the specific, measurable, attainable, risk-informed, timely (SMART) planning process.
-The DIFR-EA also documents the Six Step plan formulation process (Figure 1-1) and recommends a Tentatively Selected Plan (TSP), or Proposed Action, supported by the NFS for implementation.
+The DIFR-EA also documents the Six Step plan formulation process (Figure 1-1) and recommends a Tentatively Selected Plan (TSP), or Proposed Action, supported by the Non-Federal Sponsor (NFS) for implementation.
 The selection of the TSP as described herein, is based on consideration of the associated economic benefits, environmental and social impacts, costs, and residual risk.
 The USACE planning process is also detailed in Appendix E - Plan Formulation.
-This DIFR/EA will be released for concurrent public, agency technical review, and policy review in August 2024 and will be available for a 45-day public review and comment on 09 August 2024.
+This DIFR/EA was released for concurrent public, agency technical review, and policy review in August 2024 and was available for a 45-day public review and comment period starting on 09 August 2024.